bitcraze/bitcraze-website/src/products/crazyflie-2.md

-The Crazyflie 2.0 is charged via uUSB so you don't need a additional charger for your Crazyflie 2.0 just connect it to your computer.
+The Crazyflie 2.0 is charged via uUSB so you don't need an additional charger, you just connect it to your computer.

 The board contains an EEPROM memory for storing configuration parameters and a 10-DOF IMU with accelerometer, gyro, magnetometer and a high precision pressure sensor.